baimukashev/RGB_sensor/code/readme.txt

-This is guidelines to run the training and testing scripts for DL model.
+This are guidelines to run the training and testing scripts for DL model.

 Prerequisites: